-Additionally, new members will also submit a YouTube video of themselves playing repertoire outlined below.
+Additionally, new members will also submit a YouTube audition video of themselves playing repertoire outlined below.
 If you are an incoming music major and already auditioned for the LSU School of Music, you will still need to submit a video for Tiger Band.
-Returning members do not need to submit a video audition.

-If you are a new member, the form has an optional space for you to include your video audition link, but these items do not have to be submitted to us simultaneously.
-That said, you are strongly encouraged to submit your materials as soon as possible for priority selection.
+If you are a new member, the form has a space for you to include your video audition link.
+Video links must be submitted along with the registration form.
+While the deadline is typically in late June, you are strongly encouraged to submit your materials as soon as possible for priority selection.

 Step 1: Record

-- Video record yourself playing the following.
+Video record yourself playing the following.
 This must be done in one take, with no edits in between performances.